daniache/Task-system-app/README.md

     - Delete tasks
     - View completed tasks separately
     - Search and sort functionality for quick task access
-    - RESTful API endpoints with OpenAPI documentation
+    - RESTful API endpoints with API documentation

 ## 🔗 HOW TO INVOKE THE APPLICATION